stephanie-w/PredictionAssignment/prediction-assignment.md

 ## 5580 3797 3422 3216 3607
 ```

-The number of class A activities are much higher then for other class acitvities.
+The number of class A activities are much higher then for other class activities.

 ## Preprocessing the data